How to Make Roti Upma (Fried Bread Curry)!

 I have just eaten A Very Interesting Thing which was also quick, cheap, delicious and used leftovers – fried bread curry also known as Roti Upma!

 Upma is a South Indian porridgy dish usually made with semolina but also with lots of other things that will mush down such as rice or bread.
-I don’t like porridgy things so have never tried it and didn’t feel I could rightfully include the fried bread curry in the bread section of my book Creative Ways to Use Up Leftovers.
+Roti is a Hindi word originally meaning bread but usually referring to flatbread.

-Recently however I have noticed a few fried bread recipes using dried or fried bread which retains quite a bit of crispness so decided to give it a go.
+I have noticed a few references to roti upma using dried or fried bread so decided to give it a go.

 Roti Upma

-½ tablebspoon vegetable oil or ghee – and another one!
+½ tablebspoon vegetable oil or ghee – plus another one!

 (for me a small slice of sourdough and ½ an old roll I found in the freezer!)